laravel/docs/security.md

 ### Resetting Passwords

-Once a user has clicked on the reset link, they should be directed to a form that includes a hidden `token` field, as well as a `password` and `password_confirmation` field.
+Once a user has clicked on the reset link from the reminder e-mail, they should be directed to a form that includes a hidden `token` field, as well as a `password` and `password_confirmation` field.
 Below is an example route for the password reset form:

 	Route::get('password/reset/{token}', function($token)
 	{